Alias Reference¶

 Introduction¶

 OraDBA provides 50+ shell aliases to streamline Oracle database administration tasks.
-Aliases are automatically
+Aliases are

-loaded when you set your Oracle environment using oraenv.sh, giving you convenient shortcuts for common operations.
+automatically loaded when you set your Oracle environment using oraenv.sh, giving you convenient

 The alias system uses the Plugin System to detect product types and generates appropriate aliases.
-For databases, it automatically detects if your database is a CDB and generates PDB-specific aliases accordingly.

-SQL*Plus Aliases¶
+SQL*Plus and RMAN Aliases¶

 | Alias | Description | Command |